 - Report all incidents in accordance with established University policies and cooperate in any investigation of the incident and any subsequent proceedings.

 - Immediately notify his/her supervisor or manager in writing if his/her driver license is suspended, revoked, or has any limitations or restrictions.
 The supervisor should notify the Department of Human Resources in these instances within 48 hours of notification by the employee.

 - Promptly submit legible copies of any tickets or other citations received while operating an Iona vehicle while conducting University business to a direct supervisor.
 A determination will be made as to the related liability for the payment of fines.

 - Complete both the online Driver Safety Training and the Defensive Driving courses.

 Policy for Job Applicants Following Conditional Offer of Employment

 Iona University conducts motor vehicle record checks on all finalist candidates before a conditional offer of employment for any position for which driving is an essential job function.

-The candidate’s formal job offer is contingent on eligibility under the College’s policy.
+The candidate’s formal job offer is contingent on eligibility under the University’s policy.
 The motor vehicle record check will include review of all states listed on the individual’s employment application and resume.